willasm/vc-weather/README.md

 - `%weather7%` - Inserts weather template Seven
 - `%weather8%` - Inserts weather template Eight

 The strings above will autmatically be replaced with the templates data when a new file is created with the template or you insert the template into an existing document.
 Note that the Templater plugin is not required to expand the weather string templates, that is handled by this plugin itself.
+Remember to exclude your templates folder in the plugins settings.
+If you do not exclude the folder the weather templates will be expanded in your template file which you do not want to happen.

 [Table of Contents](#table-of-contents)